sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/RectangleSelection/README.md

 This is a general purpose component to select an area on all kind of content.
 The properties allow to specify a minimum width as well as a minimum height, which the selection box cannot undercut.
 If both a minimum height and a minimum width is given, the ratio between these two is enforced.
-You can set `forceRatio={false}` to prevent this behaviour.
 A double click on the selection box centers it and maximizes its size.

 ```javascript
 const initialSelection = {width: 300, height: 100, left: 50, top: 50};